larse514/amazonian/README.md

 # amazonian [![CircleCI](https://circleci.com/gh/larse514/amazonian.svg?style=svg)](https://circleci.com/gh/larse514/amazonian)
-Opensource tool to faciliate AWS application resource development
+Opensource tool to faciliate AWS application resource development.
+Amazonian will either let you provide your own cluster, or create a new one for you.

 ## installation
 Eventually the plan is to add this as a commandline tool and distribute it to various targets.
 I am thinking at least targeting MacOS (Homebrew) and at least one Linux OS (maybe ubuntu?).